AlexandriaDAO/core/README.md

 During the 1950s and 60s, the entire CS field was convinced otherwise: That the primary use case of computation would be restricted to autonomous machines and artificial intelligence.
 Despite the last 70 years of evidence to the contrary, the modern equivalent of popular opinion seems to have not budged an inch.

-AI research since then has been seen with the goal of emulating the human brain.
-That is, until the Transformer Model breakthrough from 2017’s Attention is All You Need.
-While most see this moment as the stepping stone to AGI, we see, through Engelbarts eyes, history repeating itself.
+AI research since then has proceeded intending to emulate the human brain.
+That is until the Transformer Model breakthrough from 2017’s Attention is All You Need Paper.
+While most see this moment as the stepping stone to AGI, we see, through Engelbart's eyes, history repeating itself.

 UncensoredGreats is not an AI startup.
 We don’t seek to change the field, but use it to do with the ‘AI’ of today what Engelbart did with the ‘AI’ of his day: Create a unified virtual sphere for human collaboration on anything and everything.

 Engelbart’s 50-year-old design was first a single page used by two people.
 It now extends to 200 million sites and 3.5 billion people.
 Along the way, hyperlinks became immortalized at the root, search engines their gateway; and the Internet, an infinite sea, explorable one click at a time.

-We now have the means to host, store, access, and transform all the Internet’s high-quality data in one single-page application with AI as the aggregator.
-Along the way, ebooks become immortalized at the root, vector search their gateway; explorable through LLM synthesizers.
+We now have the means to host, store, access, and transform all the Internet’s high-quality data in one single-page application.
+Along the way, ebooks become immortalized at the root, vector search their gateway; and LLMs, the perfect navigators to guide us through the infinite sea.

 ![Mother of all Demos (1968)](https://www.darpa.mil/DDM_Gallery/19968b_MOAD_619x316.jpg)